Duration of the Program

 Who is this Programme for?

-BA(Hons) Entrepreneurship with Digital Innovation course is designed for all students who wish to gain solid knowledge of digital innovation, business management and entrepreneurship and launch their new digital ventures and create unique new brands or pursue their careers in the existing organizations as Innovation Specialists, Digital Commerce Experts, ITES Managers, Social Media Experts, Digital Pricing Specialists, Business Analysts, Social Innovation Specialists, etc.
+BA (Hons) Entrepreneurship with Digital Innovation course is designed for students who wish to gain solid knowledge of digital innovation, business management and entrepreneurship to launch their new digital ventures and create unique new brands.
+It is also designed for students that wish to pursue their careers as Innovation Specialists, Digital Commerce Experts, ITES Managers, Social Media Experts, Digital Pricing Specialists, Business Analysts, Social Innovation Specialists, etc.

 Applicants who have good communication and analytical skills and are ready to unlock their creative and intellectual potential are welcome to apply for this course.